Jarrett's Tech Blog - Browsing Android

 - Touch and hold down anywhere there is a blank spot on the desktop to add shortcuts and widgets to the desktop.
 You can swipe between three desktops.
 Take advantage of all three.

-- Make sure you use the toggle widget to manage your battery
+- Make sure you use the toggle widget to manage your battery usage.

 - The icons from left to right are: Wifi, Bluetooth, GPS, Sync, Brightness